 SKELETAL MUSCLE

-Meanwhile, the Lateral Sacs in the SR are storing Calcium bound to Calsequestrin.
-The calcium in the sarcomere keeps getting uptaken by the longitudinal portion of the SR and gets transported to the lateral sacs for storage.
-The lateral sacs are right adjacent to the T-tubules.
+5. Meanwhile, the Lateral Sacs of the Sarcoplasmic Reticulum (SR) are storing calcium that are weakly and temporarily bound to Calsequestrin found in the lateral sacs.
+The calcium in the sarcoplasm keeps getting uptaken by the longitudinal portion of the SR and gets transported to the lateral sacs for storage.
+Two lateral sacs flank the sides of each T-tubule (long invaginations of the sarcolemma) in a triad manner.

-As the Calcium is released from the lateral sacs, it also stimulates the longitudinal portion to uptake more Ca.
+8. As the Calcium is released from the lateral sacs, it also stimulates the longitudinal portion of the SR to uptake more Ca.

 ATP Hydrolysis = crossbridge stroke and attachment